 Introduction to Laravel Response JSON

-Laravel Response JSON, the Laravel framework has been in demand for the last few years.
-It has been able to garner a sizeable portion of the development framework market.
+Laravel Response JSON, the Laravel framework, has been in demand for the last few years.
+It has garnered a sizeable portion of the development framework market.
 The reasons are plenty.
 One of the most important features of the framework has been its expressive command line methods.
 Laravel Framework provides developers with an enormous amount of options to create some of the most fluid functionalities.
-It is because of this that coders worldwide find it easy to as well as enjoyable to code in this framework.
+Because of this, coders worldwide find it easy and enjoyable to code in this framework.

 The other aspect of the framework has been its ability to scale.
-Laravel framework is known for its robustness and scalability.
-It can be scaled to bring in more services.
-This is the reason why eCommerce services prefer to be built on this framework.
-Laravel frameworks are also able to work together with other standalone programs to crate functions.
-This comes handy when developers try to integrate other features on a laravel framework.
+Laravel frameworks are also able to work together with other standalone programs to create functions.
+This is handy when developers try to integrate other features into a laravel framework.
 Much has been said about the Laravel framework library.
 This is a library that stores a vast amount of information.
-It is easy to access and as I had mentioned earlier expressive enough to provide multiple options for the same functionality.
+It is easy to access and, as I had mentioned earlier, expressive enough to provide multiple options for the same functionality.

-It needs to be remembered that there are many ways in which a website can respond to a query sent by the user.
-These ways are usually based on the parameters that have been set by the user.
-This is where the expressiveness of the Laravel Framework comes handy.
+It must be remembered that there are many ways in which a website can respond to a query sent by the user.
+These ways are usually based on the parameters that the user has set.
+This is where the expressiveness of the Laravel Framework comes in handy.
 Laravel provides multiple ways for a query to be answered.
 These can range from simple string responses to JSON responses.
-The user’s need is answered through the considerations that are set by him or her.

 Examples to Implement Laravel Response JSON